SeldonIO/seldon-core/docs-gb/performance-tuning/pipelines/testing-pipelines.md

 ![Linear pipeline (chain)](pipeline-chain.png)

 The maximum throughput achievable through the pipeline is the minimum of the maximum throughputs achievable by each individual model in the pipeline, given a number of workers.
 Exceeding this maximum will create a bottleneck in processing, degrading performance for the pipeline.
-To prevent bottlenecking from a given step in your pipeline, you can:
+To prevent bottlenecking from a given step in your pipeline, refer back to the [models](../models/README.md) section to optimize the performance of that model.
+For example, you can:

 - Increase the resources available to a model’s server, as well as the number of workers
 - Increase the number of model replicas among which the load is balanced (autoscaling can help set the correct number)